JDoYo/saveyourself/<SaveYourself>_SRS.md

  - The game must allow for multiple players to play rounds on a turn-by-turn basis.
  - The game must save each player's score for a particular round to be used at a later time.
    - Used to compare player scores when multiple players are involved.
+ - The game must allow the player to pause the game at any point during the round.

   **2.3**** User Classes and Characteristics**